JS80P

 A buffer size of around 6 ms (256 samples at 44.1 kHz sample rate) usually gives good performance and low latency.

-Note: the source code can be compiled for various other platforms as well, thanks to the following contributors:
+Note: the source code can be compiled for various other platforms than the ones listed below, thanks to the following contributors:

 Typical Windows systems usually have the MSVC library already installed, but in case you need it, you can download it from Microsoft's website.